Kotlin/KEEP/proposals/KEEP-xxxx-lateinit-val.md

 }
 ```

+`lateinit val` uses the thread-safe `AssignOnce` implementation.
+Without thread-safety, concurrent access could silently violate
+the stability contract that smartcasts rely on,
+leading to subtle, hard-to-debug issues.
-Thread-safety by default imposes a synchronization overhead on every access.
+Thread-safety imposes a synchronization overhead on every access.
 In practice, we expect this overhead to be small:
 an efficient implementation based on compare-and-set primitives is feasible,
 and the intended use cases involve a single write with little or no contention.